 Provisions of the Ski Safety Act are in lieu of all other regulations, registration or licensing requirements for ski areas, ski lifts and tramways.
-Ski lifts and tramways shall not be construed to be common carriers within the meaning of the laws of New Mexico.
+Ski lifts and tramways shall not be common carriers within the meaning of the laws of New Mexico.